FRESH, OPERATED BY IFSB (BETTEMBOURG, LUXEMBOURG)

 Waterproofing issues are quite tricky because the material has to be resistant to wear and tear and shock, while being stable and easy to maintain.
 The option of a sealing protected by another material is also considered: waterproofing can then be an unbounded membrane with a protection.
 The structural connection with the building underneath will also be studied so as not to interfere with the load-bearing structure or the waterproofing of the roof.

-For the greenhouse, a light metal structure and walls with a good degree of insulation will be prioritised since the greenhouse will be heated.
+For the greenhouse, a light metal structure and walls with a good degree of insulation has been prioritised since the greenhouse will be heated.
 Steel allows for a slim structure that casts minimal shadow.
 Glass is resistant, with a good degree of light transmission.
 Double glazing transmits less light but provides better insulation for the greenhouse (U=1,2 W/m2K).
 Nevertheless, double glazing achieves a light transmission of +/- 89% with the new available materials.

 Before studying the energy savings of the greenhouse, we need to know exactly what the adjacent building has to offer in terms of energy and CO².
 Thus, air flows from offices and classrooms have been identified and are monitored.
 We also studied the emissions/flows from the kitchen and the restaurant to re-inject them into the greenhouse.
 These air emissions could bring thermal energy inside the greenhouse from air that is 3 to 6°C warmer than the outside air (according to the first results of monitoring carried out in autumn).
 The monitoring of the greenhouse will allow us to quantify the energy gains brought by air from the ventilation of the building.
 In addition, this air will be more CO² loaded since it will be extracted from the interior of the building where many people are trained.
 CO² emissions will be monitored to know the recovered quantity and the “cleaning” effect of the air (less CO², more oxygen).
 This inter-connection of building structures is also positive for plant growth because CO² is the main feedstock of photosynthesis.